 What Is Diabetes Insipidus?

-The most important part of treatment for diabetes insipidus is to drink plenty of fluids.
-That will replace the constant loss of water through the urine.
+First, the doctor will tell you to drink plenty of fluids.
+That will replace the constant loss of water.

-Nephrogenic diabetes insipidus is caused by the decreased ability of the kidneys to respond to ADH.
-It can be harder to treat.
-If nephrogenic diabetes insipidus is caused by a drug, stopping the medicine can reduce the amount of urine in people with nephrogenic diabetes insipidus.
-Other medicines may improve the symptoms of nephrogenic diabetes insipidus.
-They include indomethacin (Indocin) and, surprisingly, diuretics (hydrochlorothiazide or amiloride).
+Nephrogenic diabetes insipidus can be harder to treat.
+If it’s caused by a drug, stopping the medicine can help.
+Other medicines may improve the symptoms.
+These include indomethacin (Indocin), and diuretics like hydrochlorothiazide (Microzide) or amiloride (Moduretic 5-50).

-Diabetes insipidus does not cause kidney failure or lead to dialysis.
-The kidneys still do their main job of filtering the blood.
+Diabetes insipidus doesn’t cause kidney failure or lead to dialysis.
+Your kidneys still do their main job, which is to filter your blood.